spectrocloud/librarium/docs/docs-content/clusters/edge/site-deployment/kubevip.md

 9. Click **Next** and finish the rest of the configurations.
 For more information, refer to [Create Cluster Definition](./site-installation/cluster-deployment.md).

-When the cluster finished deploying, kube-vip adds an annotation named `kube-vip.io/requestedIP` to the Service resource to document which IP address it has received from the external network.
+When the cluster finishes deploying, kube-vip adds an annotation named `kube-vip.io/requestedIP` to the Service resource to document which IP address it has received from the external network.
 Whenever kube-vip restarts, it will attempt to re-request the same IP address for that service.
 You can remove the annotation to make kube-vip request a fresh address with the following command.
 Replace `SERVICE_NAME` with the name of your service, and make sure to include the minus symbol`-` symbol at the end of the annotation.

 ```shell
 kubectl annotate service SERVICE_NAME kube-vip.io/requestedIP-